 Why Art Majors Wouldn’t Necessarily Be the First to Die in an End-of-World Scenario

-In the last ten or fifteen years, I can’t even tell you the number of times some jackass of cultish renown has stepped onto a broadcast soapbox to tell everyone the end of the world was right around the corner...
+In the last ten or fifteen years, I can’t tell you the number of times some jackass of cultish renown has stepped onto a broadcast soapbox to tell everyone the end of the world was right around the corner...

 Everything You Need to Know about Life You Learned While Driving on the Interstate